VBIndex/py_vb_toolbox/README.md

                         per CPU will be spawned
   -n norm, --norm norm  Laplacian normalization to be used.
 Possibilities are
                         "geig", "unnorm", "rw" and "sym".
 Defaults to geig.
-  -fb, --full-brain     Calculate full brain spectral reordering.
+  -fb, --full-brain     Calculate full brain feature gradient analyses.
   -m file, --mask file  File containing the labels to identify the cortex,
                         rather than the medial brain structures.
 This flag must be set for normal analyses and full brain